zushicat/cologne-trees-REST-API/README.md

 An API to request information about city trees in Cologne, Germany.

 #### Beware
-This is a experimental hobby project
+This is an experimental hobby project

 If you are only interested in running the API: